NovatecConsulting/technologyconsulting-containerexcerciseapp/README.md

-Following a short summary of the most important commands to get these example files running in a local machine setup running, tested on Ubuntu 18.04.
+Following a short summary of the most important commands to get these example files running in a local machine setup running, tested on Ubuntu 18.04 with minikube.

 = Install